 Pizza Hut opened its first pizzeria in Medellín in May and quickly added more locations to where it has eight pizzerias in the Medellín metro area including one in Sabaneta and one is Bello.

 In early May 2019, the first Pizza Hut in Medellín opened in El Poblado on Calle 10 not far from Parque Lleras.
 This was formerly a Telepizza pizzeria.
 The second Pizza Hut opened shortly afterword in the Santafé mall.
-And since the first location opened, Pizza Hut added four more locations in Medellín and a sixth location in Sabaneta opened in July.
+And by October 2019, the pizza chain had eight location in the Medellín metro area.

 Some expats won’t like seeing this expansion of Pizza Hut.
 But for expats in Medellín that don’t want to see U.S.-based fast food places and restaurants that are expanding globally, sorry.

 If you don’t want to see these U.S.-based chains, you have to go to a much smaller city than Medellín.
 Medellín has a metro population of about 4 million, which has already attracted a total of 164 locations for U.S.-based chains.

 Pizza Hut was founded in Wichita, Kansas in 1958 by two university students.
 It has grown to where it had 18,431 restaurants worldwide at the end of 2018, which makes it the world’s largest pizza chain in terms of locations.

 In addition, Pizza Hut is a subsidiary of Yum!
 Brands, one of the largest restaurant companies in the world.

 Pizza Hut in Colombia was formerly under the Barnard SAS franchise.
 And it reportedly has 10 locations in Bogotá.
 But the Spanish company Telepizza signed an agreement with Pizza Hut to take over the Pizza Hut locations in Colombia in 2019.